 - A good central location to start the days sightseeing is the underground central interchange Plaça d’Espanya

-- If you are spending more than one day in the city, consider purchasing the Barcelona card which gives unlimited travel on the metro, bus and tram for 2 to 5 days PLUS free or discounted entry to many of the major attractions.
+- If you are spending more than one day in the city, consider purchasing the Barcelona card which gives free public transport PLUS free entry to 25 museums and attractions AND discounts.

-There are a few attractions not to be missed here:
+There are a few attractions not to be missed in the Montjuic area:

-- Four Columns: The grand entrance to the National Palace of Montjuic is walking past the Four Columns which symbolises the four coloured stripes on the Catalan flag.
+- Four Columns: The grand entrance to the National Palace of Montjuic is walking past the Four Columns which symbolise the four coloured stripes on the Catalan flag.

 - Magic Fountain of Montjuic: a musical water show with lights that sits just in front of the Four Columns.